pjgao/eplot/README.md

-# `eplot
+# eplot

-pandas interface for pyecharts
+`eplot` is a `pandas` interface for `pyecharts`.

-pyecharts is a great python module as a wrapper for echarts, it is also simple to use in pandas by function `add` .
+As we know, `pyecharts` is a great python module as a wrapper for echarts, it is  easy to use in `pandas` by function `add` .

 http://pyecharts.org/#/zh-cn/prepare

-However, it will be more simple if it can use as
+However, it will be more simple if it can be used as raw `pandas`  plot module, eg: `df.plot.bar()`.

-Impired by `cufflinks` to `plotly`, I create this codes for the smoothly useage in `pandas` , by only add functions to the `DataFrame` or `Series` object.
-Thus we need not to call pyecharts  or creat pyecharts objects out of the `DataFrame`
+Impired by `cufflinks` to `plotly`, I created these codes for the `pyecharts` smoothly useage in `pandas` , by only registering functions to the `DataFrame` or `Series` classes.

+As a result, we need not to call pyecharts  or creat pyecharts objects out of the `DataFrame`, we plot interacted figures in the `pyecharts` backend only in one line as follow:

 Useage: